Lynn Fuhler Studio Photo

 What are some of the places you’d like to visit or revisit?

-Internationally I would like to travel to Cuba, Lake Cuomo, Italy and Vancouver, British Columbia, in Canada.
+I would like to travel internationally to Cuba, Lake Cuomo, Italy, and Vancouver, British Columbia, in Canada.
 I’d love to take the train from Halifax in eastern Canada west to Vancouver, stopping along the way to enjoy Montreal, Toronto, Winnipeg and Edmonton.

 What are some of the strongest convictions that you hold?

 With the advent of social media, people cluster with those sharing a common point of view or interest.
 As a society ruled by time constraints, we don’t allow ourselves the opportunity to do things with others who have different perspectives.
 As such, people have become more polarized.
 Spending time with those of varying interests and perspectives provides insights into the other side.
-Compromise gains support from both sides; winning at all cost means “the other guy” doesn’t.
+Compromise gains support from both sides; winning at all costs means “the other guy” doesn’t.

 Showing up does not warrant a trophy.
 Being present and engaged will often win you the game.